Radee1/vote/README.md

 **NOTE:** For the surveys, vote presents surveys in the form of multiple-choice questions and in that way reduces the amount of unwanted data from the polls or surveys.
 The choice to use multiple choice questions is also advantageous to the respondents in the sense that it saves time on filling, is convenient and easy to understand.

+**DESIGN PROCESS AND ITS REASONING**

+The design process comprised of;
+* designing the navigation bar for easy naviagtion across the platform
+* creating the base html file to prevent repeatition of html tags
+* creating models for the polls, choices and votes
+* creating pages for registration and logins
+* Create a landing page for users to land on after accessing the site or welcome them on the page.
+* create a home page to control access to services offered by vote
+* writing logic to control access to polls
+* configure payment link or API to collect payments from suveyors and to pay respondents.

 ### VOTE MARKETING STRATEGIES

 * Sharing a direct link to the online survey.